Eliezer Margolin: Later life

 Margolin died from a cerebral haemorrhage at a private hospital on 2 June 1944.
 His funeral was held in Karrakatta and was attended by, among other people, Brigadier Hoad of the G.O.C. and the state executives and members of the RSL.
 The ceremony was conducted at the crematorium by acting state RSL president E. S. Watt.
 He was cremated.
 In 1950, his remains were sent to Israel and buried in a grave near his parents in Rehovot.
 The burial was attended by, among other people, Prime Minister David Ben-Gurion, Australian Minister to Israel Osmond Charles Fuhrman, Minister of Supply and Rationing Dov Yosef, Knesset member Yitzhak Ben-Zvi, Aloof Moshe Dayan, former Haganah commander Yaacov Pat, and veterans of the Jewish Legion.
 Author Moshe Smilansky delivered the eulogy.
 His widow donated his ceremonial sword and medals to Chief of the General Staff Yigael Yadin, who accepted it on behalf of Israel and the army.
-Yadin turned them over to the Menorah Club, which was founded by veterans of World War I, in a ceremony attended by veterans of the Zion Mule Corps and the Jewish Legion.
+Yadin turned them over to the Menorah Club, which was founded by veterans of the Fist World War, in a ceremony attended by veterans of the Zion Mule Corps and the Jewish Legion.